yj7082126/musubi-tuner/docs/wan.md

 `--end_image_path` can be used to specify the end image.
 This option is experimental.
 When this option is specified, the saved video will be slightly longer than the specified number of frames and will have noise, so it is recommended to specify `--trim_tail_frames 3` to trim the tail frames.

+You can also use the Fun Control model for I2V inference.
+Specify the control video with `--control_path`.

 Other options are same as T2V inference.

 <details>